Total Truth (Introduction to the Series)

 In any case, language abuse gained significant new modern momentum on the Continent prior to and during the French Revolution and in the early 1800’s as Marxism and postmodernism emerged from infancy.
 Early Marxist and Leftward social change agents recognized they could use language to break up traditional societies by attacking and changing language, definitions, and the Western worldview’s metaphysical pillars, like family, morality, and liberalism.

-Language (not experience) made permanent in systems is the sole determinant of reality and culture, yet it isolates us from reality and traps us in a purely self-interested mental state.
+Rather than human behavior and experience, language made permanent in “systems” is the sole determinant of culture and reality.
+Language isolates us from reality and traps us in a purely self-interested mental state.
 In language there is only the text, divorced from the speaker or author.
+There is nothing we can do about it.
 Truth does not exist, and reason is a tool of powerful whites.
-Yet there is somehow “true consciousness” and “false consciousness.”
+Nonetheless, there is “true consciousness” and “false consciousness,” and we must have true consciousness.
 Only hard facts are true and good, and soft ones like morality and religion are totally relative-to-false and, therefore, destructive.
-Yet it’s wrong or immoral to stop or kill me (but I can and must stop, cancel, or even murder you).
-Your story is yours and mine mine, but yours is evil if it doesn’t agree with mine.
+It’s wrong or immoral to discipline, stop, or kill me, but I can and must discipline, stop, cancel, or even murder you.
+Your story is yours and mine mine, but yours is wrong; no, evil if it doesn’t agree with mine.
 You should surrender and conform, though I will never, ever relent or forgive.

 In America it’s gotten so crazy today that training in truth and reason is desperately needed.
 When we don’t know where we are going, any road will take us there.